Chapter 1 : Abraxas Malfoy and a Christmas Past

 With one hand he grabbed the child’s ankle and viciously yanked him from under the tree, holding him upside down.
-The other hand was raised high and about to come down hard on Draco just as Stella leaped up and grabbed hold of his arm, sinking her canine teeth into Lucius’s flesh as deep as she could whilst twisting her head violently and growling ferociously.
+The other hand was raised high and about to come down hard on Draco.
+But Stella leaped up and grabbed hold of his arm, sinking her canine teeth into Lucius’s flesh as deep as she could whilst twisting her head violently and growling ferociously.

-Little Draco was abruptly dropped with a thud as his father winced and cursed loudly in pain as the dog tore into his forearm.
-Streams of deep red blood dripped from his arm.
+Little Draco was abruptly dropped with a thud as his father winced and cursed loudly in pain as the dog tore into his forearm; streams of deep red blood dripping...

 The dog reluctantly followed her master’s orders and released her hold.

 But as she did, Lucius’s wand came out and a second later, Stella was dead.

 Seven year-old Draco went into shock witnessing the horrific scene that was now forever engraved into his mind.
 His beloved dog had been pushed back by the deadly curse’s blow and was now dead, lying under the Christmas tree amongst the very presents that he was trying to get a peek at just a moment earlier.

 His mother ran in to see what was going on then gasped in horrified disbelief.